Inferring Pitch from Coarse Spectral Features: Human stimuli

 \subsection{Data collection}

-For our human experiments, we recorded two human subjects (one male and one female) as they sinusoidally varied pitch for three vowels: /\textipa{A}/, /\textipa{\ae}/ and /\textipa{i}/.
-For each vowel, subjects repeated this process multiple times until at least 5 minutes of usable utterances had been produced.
-Subjects were encouraged to vary the period, amplitude, and starting frequency of their oscillations from utterance to utterance, but to be careful to not vary these parameters within an utterance.
-Subjects were recruited from the student population at the University of Pennsylvania (age range: 20-30 years) and neither had professional voice training.
-Table~\ref{tab:stimuli_stats} shows some major statistics of the collected stimuli.
+For the human experiments, we record two human subjects (one male and one female).
+They are instructed to sinusoidally vary pitch for three vowels: /\textipa{A}/, /\textipa{\ae}/ and /\textipa{i}/.
+For each vowel, subjects repeat this process multiple times until at least 5 minutes of usable utterances have been produced.
+Subjects are encouraged to vary the period, amplitude, and starting frequency of their oscillations from utterance to utterance, but to be careful to not vary these parameters within an utterance.
+Subjects are recruited from the student population at Anonymous University (age range: 20-30 years) and neither has professional voice training.